Media Blast Product Spotlights| Abrasive Blasting 101

 At Media Blast® we developed our patented Ghostflow® Technology.
 This is a unique process for soda delivery that cleans and removes contamination leaving the part surface original and saves on soda usage while greatly improving cabinet visibility.

-Our Blizzard Stage III Soda Blasting cabinet, among several others, uses Ghostflow® Soda Control and Used Soda Collection prevents 95% of the used soda from entering the dust collector.
+Our Blizzard Stage III Soda Blasting cabinet, among several others, uses Ghostflow® Soda Control and Used Soda Collection prevents 95% of the used abrasive from entering the dust collector.

 Media Blast is an industry leader in part because we’ve been building high-quality abrasive blast cabinets for more than 44 years.
 We understand how to make machines that fit any blasting application, including soda blasting.